 Mindfulness is about purposefully and fully leaning into the present moment: sounds, sensations, and your inner self.
 Meditation is a tool for this awareness practice.

 Together, mindfulness and meditation can help reduce anxiety, body fat, chronic health symptoms, recurrent depression, dementia, loneliness, negative moods, and stress levels.
-Mindfulness meditation can also improve attention span, sleep, positivity, and overall peace of mind.
+Mindfulness meditation can also improve attention span, relationships, sleep, positivity, and overall peace of mind.

 The exercise is easy to do and does not require any accessories.
 It may very well be the single best supplement to restore your mind and body.
+Click here to learn more about easy mindfulness exercises you can start implementing into your daily routine.

 Mindfulness therapy is a form of therapy that helps people become more aware of their thoughts and feelings.
 During a session, you can expect to engage in various exercises that focus on being present at the moment.
 These exercises can range from breathing exercises to meditation.
 Mindfulness therapy aims to decrease stress and anxiety while increasing your overall sense of well-being.
 Your therapist may also encourage you to think about your thoughts and emotions in a non-judgmental way.
 This can be challenging at first, but you will gain more control over your thoughts and feelings with practice.
 Overall, mindfulness therapy can be a powerful tool for individuals looking to improve their mental health and find peace in their daily lives.